INGEOTEC/text_models/docs/source/voc.rst

 >>> dates = avail(dates, n=NDAYS,
                   countries=countries,
                   lang="Es")

+Once the dates are selected, it is time to retrieve the tokens from the Spanish-speaking countries.

+>>> from text_models import Vocabulary
 >>> vocs = [Vocabulary(dates.copy(), lang="Es", country=c)
             for c in countries]

-From the vocabulary of all the countries, it is kept the first :math:`n` tokens with higher frequency where :math:`n` corresponds to the 10% of the country's vocabulary with less number of tokens.
+For all the countries, it is kept only the first :math:`n` tokens with higher frequency where :math:`n` corresponds to the 10% of the country's vocabulary with less number of tokens.